teretzdev/meetme-discord-11/README.md

 - Ensure you have access to an AI service for message processing.
 - Google Cloud account for OAuth credentials setup.
 - Discord account and a Discord bot for integration.
+- Ensure `dotenv` is used for environment variable management.

 ## Installation
 To install the necessary dependencies, run the following command in the project directory: